na-na-hi/renget/archive/pixibots.md

 ---

 Hi!
 I make cards and jailbreaks.
 I want to make the user feel like they're a character in an interactive light novel.

-If you like what I do, hit me up with some access.
+**If you have any issue with the JB or any of the cards, just email me.
+If they're shit or something about them is ridiculously stupid or you get awful gens, for fuck's sake tell me.
+Don't just post on the thread.
+I'm not a snowflake, I won't get offended.
+I just want to make them better.**

 Jump to:
 [TOC2]